mmmjam/mmmjam.github.io/submission.md

 ## Senior Division Submission

-If you are in the senior division, you can submit your work [here](https://forms.gle/VJYyGjtGFDnMaPq38).
+If you are in the senior division, you can submit your work [here]().
+We’ll update this page with a submission link when the jam starts.

 ## Junior Division Submission

-If you are in the junior divison, you can submit your work [here](https://forms.gle/VJYyGjtGFDnMaPq38).
+If you are in the junior divison, you can submit your work [here]().
+We’ll update this page with a submission link when the jam starts.